learn about what's happening in palestine, and how to help

 books to read

-if you want a list of books to read, you can check out this blogpost. it lists more than 100 nonfiction books covering a variety of topics and issues relating to palestine.
+for a full list of books that i recommend reading, you could check out this blogpost. it has more than 100 books about different subjects relating to palestinian history and politics.

 i specifically recommend reading: